 Use capnography.
 Check tube position with chest X-ray.
-If not intubated take RSI drugs pre-drawn up in single dose syringes.
+If not intubated take RSI drugs pre-drawn up in single dose labelled syringes.
 Check suction is charged and working.
 Note tube length at lips before departure.
-Blocks, tape and a properly fitting collar are recommended for C-spine immobilization.
-If no properly fitting collar is available, then blocks or rolled blankets should be used to provide an immobilisation device.
+Blocks and tape should be used for C-spine immobilization.
 Use a vacuum mattress if one is available.